narengan/cis/getting-started.md

 ## Process overview

-You can start using IBM CIS for your internet traffic with just a few steps.
+You can start using IBM CIS for your Internet traffic with just a few steps.

  * Open the IBM CIS application from your IBM Cloud dashboard.
  * Add the domain you want to manage.